lionep/homebridge-own/README.md

 - `maxTempSensors`: number, maximum id of temp sensor discovery (default: 20)
 - `port`: number, server TCP port (default: 20000)
 - `timeout`: number, useless at the moment (default: 5)
+- `bindings`: object, initial name of all devices

 Have a look at the [homebridge project](https://github.com/nfarina/homebridge)